niaziy168/tufty2350-apps/README.md

 Any apps I make for the tufty 2350 will be placed in here.
 Note that due to major changes introduced with each update, make sure you are on BadgeOS V3.0.0

+# Clones
+A Tower Defense game for the Tufty 2350.
+A gradually increasing swarm of dots spawns from the left edge of the screen.
+If they cross the right edge then you lose hp.
+Press B to open the menu, then B again on the icon for the tower you want to place.
+Position it where you want it and then press B to place.

+Current Version(1.0):
+Initial Release

 # Tennis For Two
-The Tufty's built-in tennis app but two player.
+The Tufty's tennis app but two player.
 I did not make this entire app, I only edited to make it multiplayer.

 Current Version(1.0):
 Initial Release